What Are My TMJ Treatment Options in Boston?

 - Realignment of the teeth – In order to provide long-term relief from symptoms, a TMJ treatment called realignment may be recommended.
 This treatment involves adjusting how the upper and lower teeth come together, effectively eliminating “bad bite” through the repositioning of natural teeth and/or the addition of new restorations.
 In addition to alleviating TMJ symptoms, this treatment can also improve the aesthetic appearance of teeth.

-Where can I find the best dentists for TMJ treatment in Boston?
+Where can I find dentists for TMJ treatment in Boston?

 While TMJ can be a painful and frustrating disorder that interferes with everyday life, the good news is that there are numerous treatments for TMJ available and many cases of TMJ can be effectively treated with conservative measures.
 Despite the fact that TMJ symptoms may go away on their own, it is best to seek medical evaluation when symptoms first.
 If left untreated, TMJ disorder can eventually lead to an eroded jawbone and loose teeth, creating additional pain and oral health issues.

 If you are suffering from symptoms that indicate the presence of TMJ, contact Boston Center for Oral Health today.
-Our Back Bay dental practice specializes in diagnosis and treatment for TMJ and we can help relieve your pain and get you back to your normal routine.
+Our Back Bay dental practice committed to the diagnosis and treatment for TMJ and we can help relieve your pain and get you back to your normal routine.
 Get started by filling out the schedule appointment form right on this page or by contacting our office.